SME Regulation and reports

 • develop and market medicines in the European Union (EU) and the European Economic Area (EEA).

-The Regulation was adopted in December 2005 to promote innovation and the development of new medicines for human and veterinary use by SMEs.
+The regulation adopted in December 2005 promotes innovation and the development of new medicines for human and veterinary use by SMEs.

 Surveys and roundtables

-The office runs surveys and roundtable discussions with pharmaceutical industry associations representing SMEs.
-This is to get feedback on their experience with the Regulation, EMA's related services and the challenges SMEs face.
+EMA's SME office runs surveys and roundtable discussions with pharmaceutical industry associations representing SMEs.
+This is to get feedback on their experience with the regulation, EMA's related services and the challenges SMEs face.

 This also aims to help guide EMA's future support activities for SMEs.